* Republicans had sought more border support

 There are currently 344 U.S. National Guard troops working along the border.

-U.S. officials are also concerned drug-related violence will cross the border from Mexico, where some 23,000 people have been killed since Calderon took office in late 2006 as drug gangs fight turf wars and battle federal agents.
+U.S. officials are also concerned drug-related violence will cross the border from Mexico, where some 23,000 people have been killed since Calderon took office in late 2006 as drug gangs fight turf wars and battle federal agents and troops.

 A prominent cattleman, Robert Krentz, was shot dead on his ranch in southeast Arizona in late March.
 Police followed tracks from the scene of the shooting to the Mexican border, but made no arrests.